Cooking pans can come in different and many forms — two of which are what we know as metal and stainless steel pan.

 This is a thermally insulated cooking device or appliance, also used for heating, baking or drying of a substance.
 Electric ovens are also available in stores now.
 They are ovens that depend, instead, on electricity to generate heat.

 This is an agent used for cleaning.
-For the purpose of this article, you may use a dishwashing detergent that is primarily for washing utensils, dishes, bakingware, and cookingware.
+For the purpose of this article, you may use a dishwashing detergent that is primarily for dishes, bakingware, and cookware.

 This is a disposable absorbent sheet of paper made from tissue paper intended for cleaning or wiping.